GLOBAL MARKETS-Shares fall on corporate fears, Spain boosts euro

 "Caterpillar is a cyclical stock, and there's always a battle between a slowdown in the economy and growth expectations," said Shawn Hackett, president at Hackett Financial Advisors in Boynton Beach, Florida.
 "The stock is extremely volatile during periods when the economic outlook is uncertain."

-European shares earlier had traded higher on renewed expectations that Spain was moving closer to seeking a bailout, but the decline in U.S. equity markets pulled Europe down.
+European shares earlier had traded higher on renewed expectations that Spain was moving closer to seeking a bailout, but the decline in U.S. equity markets pulled Europe lower.

 The euro rose after Spanish Prime Minister Mariano Rajoy's party retained an absolute majority in the parliament of his home region of Galicia on Sunday, a result seen as overcoming a hurdle on the path to a formal bailout request.